flame-engine/flame/doc/flame/collision_detection.md

 }
 ```

-You should pass to `initCollisionDetection` correct map dimensions to make quad tree algorithm to
+When calling `initCollisionDetection` you should pass it the correct map dimensions, to make the
-work properly.
-There are additional parameters to make things more effective:
+quad tree algorithm to work properly.
+There are also additional parameters to make the system more
+efficient:

 - `minimumDistance`: minimum distance between objects to consider them as possibly collideable.
   If `null` - the check is disabled, it is default behavior
 - `maxObjects`: maximum objects count in one quadrant.
 Default to 25.
 - `maxLevels`: - maximum nesting levels inside quadrant/ Default to 10

-If you use quad tree, you can make algorithm even more effective reimplementing
+If you use the quad tree system, you can make algorithm even more efficient by implementing the
-`broadPhaseCheck` function of `CollisionCallbacks` mixin.
-It is useful if you need to prevent
+`broadPhaseCheck` function of the `CollisionCallbacks` mixin in your components.
+It is useful if
-collision of items of different types.
-The result of calculation is cached so you should not check
+you need to prevent collision of items of different types.
+The result of the calculation is cached so
-here any dynamical parameters, the function intended to be used as pure type checker:
+you should not check any dynamical parameters here, the function is intended to be used as a pure
+type checker:

 ```dart
 class Bullet extends PositionComponent with CollisionCallbacks {